Ibasquare/Cyberwalingalaxia2022/doc/part2/index.rst

 Setup
 *****

 For this part of the practical session, you need the following dependencies to be installed: **libssl-dev**, **debootstrap**, **iwatch** and **inetsim**.
-If they are not installed, you can run the following command:
+If they are not installed, you can run the following commands:

 .. code-block:: console

-   sudo apt install libssl-dev debootstrap iwatch inetsim
+   sudo apt install -y libssl-dev debootstrap iwatch inetsim

 **********
 SandBoxing